-Asia extends global stocks retreat as US rate, China fears build
+Most markets drop as US rate, China fears dent global optimism

 "Doing otherwise risks some of the embers reigniting.
 Even though two governors favoured keeping rates steady in July, it is important to keep in mind that a pause is not a pivot."

-The dour mood in New York and Europe filtered through to Asia, where all major markets were deep in the red.
+The dour mood in New York and Europe filtered through to Asia, where most major markets were deep in the red.

+However, Hong Kong and Shanghai saw small gains on bargain-buying after a run of losses.

+London, Paris and Frankfurt all joined Asia as they fell at the open.

-And bets on further hikes pushed the dollar higher against its peers, including an eight-month high versus the yen, raising the prospect of Japanese authorities intervening to support their currency.
+Bets on further hikes have pushed the dollar to an eight-month high versus the yen, raising the prospect of Japanese authorities intervening to support their currency.

 The selling was intensified by worries about China as authorities struggle to revive a stuttering post-Covid recovery.